Strong broadband intensity noise squeezing from near-infrared to terahertz frequencies in semiconductor lasers with nonlinear dissipation: Theory

-In all examples presented in the main text, we consider linear gain neglecting saturation effects, $G(n,N)=G(N)=G_N(N-N_{\mathrm{trans}})$ with $N_{\mathrm{trans}}$ the transparency carrier density.
-We found no significant differences using logarithmic quantum well gain or including the effects of gain saturation \cite{agrawal1990effect}.
-Quantum well lasers may allow larger nonlinearities owing to smaller active region volumes as well as lower threshold currents, though their laser damage thresholds (in photon number) are also expected to be lower, potentially suppressing the maximum shifts in resonance frequency due to Kerr nonlinearity.
+In all examples presented in the main text, we consider linear gain which neglects saturation effects, so that $G(n,N)=G(N)=G_N(N-N_{\mathrm{trans}})$ with $N_{\mathrm{trans}}$ the transparency carrier density.
+We found no phenomenological differences using logarithmic quantum well gain or including the effects of gain saturation \cite{agrawal1990effect}.